 - As such, their hours of work vary from week to week.
 Flexible Employees are set up by selecting Flexible in the Employment Status field within the Employment Details field

 Fig.1 - Flexible Employment Status

 Flexible Holiday Scheme Explained

-- Holidays for Flexible employees are calculated by considering the past 52 weeks worked and calculating the average number of days and hours worked within these weeks
+Holidays for Flexible Employees are calculated by considering the past 52 weeks worked and calculating an average number of days and hours worked within these weeks

 Casual Holiday Scheme